ahmedadel2003ahmed/EGYGO-production/deploy_errors.md

-npm warn deprecated rimraf@3.0.2: Rimraf versions prior to v4 are no longer supported npm warn deprecated inflight@1.0.6: This module is not supported, and leaks memory.
-Do not use it.
-Check out lru-cache if you want a good and tested way to coalesce async requests by a key value, which is much more comprehensive and powerful. npm warn deprecated @humanwhocodes/config-array@0.13.0: Use @eslint/config-array instead npm warn deprecated glob@7.2.3: Glob versions prior to v9 are no longer supported npm warn deprecated @humanwhocodes/object-schema@2.0.3: Use @eslint/object-schema instead npm warn deprecated node-domexception@1.0.0: Use your platform's native DOMException instead npm warn deprecated eslint@8.57.1: This version is no longer supported.
-Please see https://eslint.org/version-support for other options. added 442 packages in 14s
 Failed to compile.
 ./src/app/(pages)/AboutUs/page.jsx
 134:19  Warning: Using `<img>` could result in slower LCP and higher bandwidth.
 Consider using `<Image />` from `next/image` or a custom image loader to automatically optimize images.
 This may incur additional usage or cost from your provider.
 See: https://nextjs.org/docs/messages/no-img-element  @next/next/no-img-element